BoyuanJackChen/LDA_Numpy_Implementation/README.md

 # Baby_LDA_Implementation

-This is a tiny LDA implementation from Boyuan Chen.
+This is a tiny LDA implementation from Boyuan Chen and Yi Wei.
 The goal is to help first-time topic-modeling learners to acquire the knowledge faster.
 The corpus looks like:
 <pre>
 X = np.array([
     [0, 0, 1, 2, 2],